-To optimise your business, you need employees who are skilled in operating and maintaining your Moba equipment.
+To optimize your business, you need employees who are skilled in operating and maintaining your Moba equipment.
 We offer courses at our Technical Training Centers in Barneveld (the Netherlands) and Farmington Hills (USA) to give your staff the opportunity to develop their understanding of the machines.
 Mr. Guus Normann, Training Manager, has been involved with the Technical Training Center since the start.

 “The equipment is only as good as the person who operates it”, says Guus as he explains the added value of the Technical Training Center.
 “So when customers invest in a Moba machine we offer them the opportunity to invest in their staff as well.
-They are the ones who have to operate and maintain the machinery every day so they have to understand how to operate the devices safely and reduce downtime in order to maximise the use of the equipment.
+They are the ones who have to operate and maintain the machinery every day so they have to understand how to operate the devices safely and reduce downtime in order to maximize the use of the equipment.
 This can only happen if the employees acquire the technical knowledge and they can do this by attending the courses at one of our Technical Training Centers.”

 I really love teaching and I saw this as an opportunity to start my very own school.
 I was thrilled to get this chance.